karunakarrao/DevOps/Terraform/Terraform Basics.md

 ---------------------------------------------------------------------------------------------------------------
 Datasources: ( Data Resources)
 ---------------------------------------------------------------------------------------------------------------
-if you want to use the data-file from local/external filesystem into terraform, then we use the `data` block. this will allow you to load the data from an external file. datasources are not like `resource` blocks. they are used for read the data from a file.
+Terraform data sources allow you to fetch information from external sources and use that data within your Terraform configurations. if you want to use the data-file from local/external source into terraform, then we use the `data` block. this will allow you to load the data from an external source. datasources are not like `resource` blocks. they are used for read the data.

+ 	1. Querying existing infrastructure: provisioned outside of Terraform that you want to manage. query information about these existing resources, such as their IDs or attributes.
+	2. Interacting with APIs: Interact with APIs of various services to retrieve information dynamically.
+For example, information about existing EC2 instances, VPCs, or IAM roles.

 main.tf
 ---------------------------------------
 ```